 Laws Imposing Criminal Liability when a Child Gains Access as a Result of Negligent Storage of a Firearm

-Fourteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
+Sixteen states and the District of Columbia have laws that impose criminal liability on persons who negligently store firearms, where minors could or do gain access to the firearm.
 Typically, these laws apply whenever the person “knows or reasonably should know” that a child is likely to gain access to the firearm.

 State Laws Based on Negligent Storage